 Cry, the Beloved Country by Alan Stewart Paton (Classic.
 Racism in 1940’s South Africa)

 I Know Why the Caged Bird Sings by Maya Angelou (memoir)

-A Different Mirror by Ronald Takaki (highly engaging book on aspects of American history neglected by most history textbooks- there’s also an easier to read version aimed at kids but accessible for adults at various reading levels.)
+A Different Mirror by Ronald Takaki (highly engaging book on aspects of American history neglected by most history textbooks – there’s also an easier to read version aimed at kids but that is accessible for adults at various reading levels.)

 A Challenge to White Silence in Racial Discussions by Robin Diangelo